U.S. farm economy flowing in reverse as drought impacts persist

 Grain, which typically flows south on the river to export markets, is heading north from states like Louisiana and Arkansas, where farmers begin harvesting earlier than their Midwestern counterparts.
 Normally, much of that grain would ship overseas, but after prices climbed following the drought, exports are set to drop to a 41-year low.

-Ocean-going vessels are reversing course too, with record U.S. grain imports expected from countries like Brazil and Canada as U.S. processors like Ingredion (INGR.N) and Pilgrim’s Pride (PPC.O) seek cheaper corn.
+Ocean-going vessels are reversing course too, with record U.S. grain imports expected from countries like Brazil and Canada as U.S. processors like Ingredion and Pilgrim’s Pride seek cheaper corn.

 “What’s really changing here is the flow of corn,” said Brent Baker, a vice president for John Stewart & Associates, a trading firm.
 “This is unprecedented.”